 You may want to work towards gaining chartered engineer status (CEng).
 This is an internationally recognised qualification awarded by the Engineering Council.
 With CEng status you have higher earning potential and improved career prospects.

-The process of becoming chartered is more straightforward if you have an accredited bachelors degree along with a Masters, or an accredited integrated MEng degree.
-For details of which qualifications are accredited see the Engineering Council's Accredited Course Search.
+The process of becoming chartered is more straightforward if you have an accredited undergraduate degree along with a Masters, or an accredited integrated MEng degree.
+For details of which qualifications are accredited, see the Engineering Council Accredited Course Search (ACAD).

 Training courses, seminars and conferences that can help to develop your knowledge and skills are offered by the EI and IET.

-Due to the demand in this area, career opportunities are good and in most instances there will be the chance to work up to a senior engineer or management position.
+Due to the demand in this area, career opportunities are good, and, in most instances, you'll have the chance to work up to a senior engineer or management position.
 This may require moving employers to a bigger company or possibly having to relocate.

 Achieving chartered status can help with professional development and may lead to higher salaries.
-It is possible to reach fellowship level with organisations such as the EI.
-You will typically need to have been in a role for more than seven years and have spent at least five of those in a senior role.
+It's possible to reach fellowship level with organisations such as EI.
+You'll typically need to have been in a role for more than seven years and have spent at least five of those in a senior role.

-You could specialise in areas such as corporate social responsibility (CSR), or move into research and development to look into new and better ways to optimise production and finding new renewable energy sources.
+You could choose to specialise in areas such as corporate social responsibility (CSR) or move into research and development, investigating new and better ways to optimise production and find new renewable energy sources.